hyperledger-archives/avalon/BUILD.md

 3. Set `TCF_HOME` to the top level directory of your `trusted-compute-framework` source repository.
-   You will need these environment variables set in every shell session where you interact with TCF.
+   You will need these environment variables set in every shell session where you interact with Avalon.
    Append this line (with `pwd` expanded) to your login shell script (`~/.bashrc` or similar):
    ```